-• Team members will not use any form of media (including electronic media such as e-mails, websites, blogs, Twitter, Facebook, etc.) to publicly criticize any coach, player, official, parent orany person associated with administering the sport of lacrosse thru the GBYLA.
+9. Team members will not use any form of media (including electronic media such as emails, websites, blogs, podcasts, Twitter, FaceBook, Instagram, to name a few) to publicly criticize any coach, player, official (referee), parent, league administrator, or any person associated with administering the sport of lacrosse through the GBYLA.